Tom Harrisson: Ethnological work

 At the start of the Brunei Revolt in 1962, Resident John Fisher of the 4th Division of Sarawak called on the Dayak tribes for help by sending a boat with the traditional Red Feather of War up the Baram River.
 Tom Harrisson also arrived in Brunei.
 He summoned the Kelabits from the highlands around Bario in the 5th Division, the centre of his wartime resistance.
 Hundreds of Dayaks responded, and formed into companies led by British civilians all commanded by Harrisson.
-This force reached some 2,000 strong, and with excellent knowledge of the tracks through the interior (there were no roads), helped contain the rebels. and cut off their escape route to Indonesia.
+This force reached some 2,000 strong, and with excellent knowledge of the tracks through the interior (there were no roads), helped contain the rebels and cut off their escape route to Indonesia.

+Post-Sarawak

+Following his retirement aged 55 from the curatorship of the Sarawak Museum, in 1967 Harrisson left for Ithaca, New York to start a three-year contract as senior research associate of the South East Program at Cornell University; his notes, maps, and journals for Central Borneo, 1947–1966, are archived there.
+However, after the second year he relocated to Britain to take an unpaid role at the University of Sussex, to which he had bequeathed the Mass-Observation archive.
+In 1974 he was appointed visiting professor, despite never having earned a doctoral degree.